Libera-Chat/gamja/README.md

 		"url": "wss://irc.example.org",
 		// Channel(s) to auto-join (string or array of strings).
 		"autojoin": "#gamja",
+		// Controls how the password UI is presented to the user.
+Set to
+		// "mandatory" to require a password, "optional" to accept one but not
+		// require it, and "disabled" to never ask for a password.
+Defaults to
+		// "optional".
+		"auth": "optional",
 		// Interval in seconds to send PING commands (number).
 Set to 0 to
 		// disable.
 Enabling PINGs can have an impact on client power usage and
 		// should only be enabled if necessary.